 1. Yoga makes you more flexible.

 This one’s a gimme, considering the prospect of increasing flexibility is often what attracts athletes to yoga in the first place.
 And for good reason: A general, ongoing stretching routine that also includes a yoga practice pays off with a decrease in injuries, and improves performance by increasing force and speed.
 Flexibility also improves range of motion.
 This allows a tennis player to follow through on his serve or a rock climber to reach for the best hand hold.
-(For more on the value of flexibility, see “Stretch and Reach: The Unexaggerated Truth About Stretching” in the June 2008 archives.)
+(For more on the value of flexibility, see “Stretch and Reach: The Unexaggerated Truth About Stretching”.)

 2. Yoga makes you stronger in places you didn’t know were weak.